 Use a good quality liquid detergent suitable for machine washing delicate fabrics at low temperatures, and adhere strictly to the recommended dilution rate.
 Do NOT under any circumstances add fabric conditioner to the rinse cycle, or use a detergent with combined fabric conditioner.
 Use no strong chemicals such as bleach.
 Our fabrics have not been tested on stain removing additives for washing machines, so we are unable to indemnify you if their use damages your throw.

 Post Machine Drying

 DO NOT TUMBLE DRY, unless you have a large capacity drum which can be set to "cold dry" and which will allow the throw sufficient space to dry without creasing the backing.
 If using this method, remove from dryer before completely dry.
 In fact, applying any heat at all in the drying process (e.g. hairdryer) can be more disastrous than washing at too high a temperature, causing unsightly shrivelling of the faux fur strands.
 By far the best method is to dry flat and completely stretched out on a washing line on a warm day - avoid hanging OVER the line which may cause creasing of both the fur and the backing, just beneath it.
-We recommend the use of a hairbrush to gently coax the pile in the correct direction whilst it is still damp, failure to do this may leave the fur strands clumped together when dry, and trying to brush when dry may cause damage and fur removal.
+We recommend the use of a hairbrush or pet brush to gently coax the pile in the correct direction whilst it is still damp, failure to do this may leave the fur strands clumped together when dry, and trying to brush when dry may cause damage and fur removal.
 Any minor creasing in backing will usually fall out when line dried and will usually do so anyway when the backing normalises its moisture content with its environment within 48 hours.
 Never attempt to iron either the faux fur or the backing!